 Tajiri has been a visiting filmmaker at numerous universities and colleges across the country including Hampshire College, University of Colorado Boulder, School of the Art Institute of Chicago, University of California Santa Barbara, Georgetown University, Smith College, Brown University and was a Visiting Professor at Temple University and School of the Museum of Fine Arts, Boston.
 Currently, she is in development on a new dramatic fiction project entitled Venusí Celestial Beauty and completing post-production on an experimental short entitled; Bridge.
 (8/14)

 A film by Rea Tajiri, 1991, 32 min., Color/BW

 Groundbreaking and haunting, this film is a poetic composition of recorded history and non-recorded memory.
 Filmmaker Rea Tajiriís family was among th...

 Yuri Kochiyama: Passion for Justice

 A film by Pat Saunders and Rea Tajiri, 1994, 57 min., Color

-Yuri Kochiyama is a Japanese American woman who has lived in Harlem for more than 40 years with a long history of activism on a wide range of issues. ...
+Yuri Kochiyama was a Japanese American woman who lived in Harlem for more than 40 years and had a long history of activism on a wide range of issues. ...